npgy/album2vid/README.md

 Some things to note are that this renders in x264 and 1080x1080.
 Your cover art must be 1:1 aspect ratio; most are.

 I hope anyone who comes across this finds it useful!

+## Notes
+Some things to note are that this renders in x264 and 1080x1080.
+Your cover art must also be 1:1 aspect ratio; most are.

 ### Big thanks to:
 Z from Nightride FM for help with FFMPEG